RudsonA/timer/README.md

 # timer
 https://rudsona.github.io/timer/

-Right now, it takes an input in seconds and supposedly counts down on the screenm.
+* Right now, it takes an input in seconds and supposedly counts down on the screen.